 Introduction to Spring Hibernate Integration

-As we have had a look at other articles regarding Spring and Hibernate that Spring is an excellent Java EE framework and Hibernate is the most popular ORM framework and both of them are widely used in the industry.
-Now, Java EE framework is a powerful tool which is used in the entire industry to create broad bodies of enterprise application in various levels of complexity.
-With new advancements Java has brought in Spring is the one which is widely used for this purpose.
-On the other hand, ORM frameworks are object-oriented programming which is used with an intent to virtually wrap around a relational database.
-Now that we have a fair idea on what both are let us look at the integration of both.
+As we have looked at other articles regarding Spring and Hibernate, Spring is an excellent Java EE framework, and Hibernate is the most popular ORM framework.
+Both of them are widely used in the industry.
+Now, the Java EE framework is a powerful tool used in the entire industry to create broad bodies of enterprise applications at various levels of complexity.
+With new advancements, Java has brought Spring, widely used for this purpose.
+On the other hand, ORM frameworks are object-oriented programming that intends to wrap around a relational database virtually.
+Now that we have a fair idea of what both are, let us look at the integration of both.

 What is Spring Hibernate Integration?